Bal-tec™ Home What is a Sphere?

 The final precaution, which greatly reduces the radiated body heat of the measuring lab technician from reaching the gaging area is that they wear an aluminized mylar poncho.

+A few of the calibration and metrology applications for precision balls include.
 The spindle evaluation of axis of rotation machine tools such as lathes, milling machines, grinders, and diamond turning machines.
 This can be done by measuring the periphery of an ultra high quality sphere attached to and rotating nearly concentric with the spindle under evaluation.
 The sphere is adjusted concentric with the spindle axis by four adjusting screws.
 By analyzing the resulting polar plot data, the real time performance of a spindle under actual operating conditions can be made.

 A high quality master sphere can be used for the calibration and or compensation of those roundness measuring machines that are based on the axis of rotation principle.
 By indexing the angular position of this master sphere in relation to the measuring machine's spindle bearings, errors in the master sphere can be separated from spindle errors.
 Using this data, the spindle bearing errors can be characterized and compensated.

+Balls are used as a go/no-go plug gages when large numbers of holes must be gaged.
+A ball plug gage is many times faster to use than a cylindrical plug gage, because it doesn't need to be lined up perpendicular to the test part surface in order to enter the hole.
 By applying a thin coating of prussian blue to the raceway of a ball bearing and drawing a ball across it, the ball radius to the bearing radius can be measured, see (Figure # 18.).
 Measuring the internal spherical diameter of rod end bearings is accomplished using two ball plug gages, each with two flats ground on the balls, see (Figure # 19.).